zverok/cobb/README.md

 * More settings
 * More logs

-## Requirements
+## Dependencies

 * naught
 * faraday
 * typhoeus
 * hashie
-* addressable/uri
+* addressable

-Soft dependencies:
+Soft dependencies (Cobb will not install thouse himself):

 * nokogiri
 * json